 Artistic members of MUUF presented a display of their own work.

-The art on the walls during December 2016, is by Tim Parker from Naples.
-These works of art are for sale with a percentage going to MUUF.
+The art on the walls during December 2016, was by Tim Parker from Naples.
+The works of art were for sale with a percentage going to MUUF.
 Talk to Chris MacCormack, 941-727-5183 to purchase one.

 ART 2D ,2076 J and C Blvd, Naples, FL 34109